Thank you for your interest in employment at the Addison Police Department.

 - Henry Hyde Resource Center

 Public safety is the domain of both law enforcement and the community that it serves.
 This shared responsibility achieves peak results when police integrate citizen involvement in their daily operations.
 The Addison Police Department is proud to offer a variety of important volunteer opportunities for community participation.
-Our Volunteers in Police Service (VIPS) bring an array of skills and talents, fresh perspective, and tremendous commitment to their volunteer roles that continually demonstrate how vital this partnership between the Department and our citizens truly is.
+Our Volunteers in Police Service (VIPS) bring an array of skills and talents, fresh perspective, and tremendous commitment to their volunteer roles that continually demonstrate how vital this partnership between the Department and its citizens truly is.
 If you desire an exceptional experience in helping to safeguard the community, please consider this invitation to you to join our law enforcement team.
 Discover the profound reward of standing shoulder-to-shoulder with the men and women whose mission it is to protect our community.
 Be the Source for the Force.

 - Experience the joy of helping others.